How are organizations dealing with digital transformation and especially IoT? The key has to be one where sustainable success is central.

 Bosch is managing its own digital transformation as well as building out its connectivity through intelligent and connected devices, software platforms and applications and services coming from these.
 Within their own products, they are about 50% web-enabled with MeMS sensors becoming the critical component for this connectivity.
 They continue to build their own platform, the Bosch Software IoT suite, specialize in the development of gateway software and middleware for providing the essential points of connectivity for a smarter home, connecting industry and its machines and across the mobility sectors.
 They continue to push out into data analysis, cloud services and making critical partnerships with others to form a ‘rich’ ecosystem of solutions.

-Exploring Bosch Software Innovation (BIS) Solutions
+Exploring Bosch Software Innovation (BSI) Solutions

 Let’s explore this a little more here, (my next post goes into greater details), as they are an outstanding ‘leading’ example of an organization investing, exploring and experimenting in building the connected future through this ecosystem and platform thinking.